AI in education

 Writing

-AI tools can be useful for supporting writing processes and developing writing competence, especially if you are writing in your second or third language and/or have reading or writing difficulties.
-The tool becomes more useful if you learn how to talk (chat) with it.
-The point is not to «get an answer» or a complete text, but to use the language model to develop your own text, in a lanague that makes good sense to a reader.
+AI tools can be useful for supporting writing processes and developing writing skills, especially if you are writing in your second or third language and/or have reading and writing difficulties.
+The tool becomes more useful the more you learn to talk (chat) with it.
+The point is not to ‘get answers’ or finished text, but to use the language model to improve your own text, in a language that makes good sense to a reader.

-Here is an example of how you can work:
+Here are some examples on how you can work:

-Ask the chatbot to rewrite smaller sections of your text to a simpler/more direct/clearer language.
+- Ask the chatbot to rewrite smaller parts of your text into simpler/more direct/clearer language.

-Then ask the chatbot to explain what it did (for example, in what way the new text is easier/clearer etc.).
-The explanation it gives will be useful feedback for you as a writer.
+- Then ask it to explain what it did (for example, in what way the new text is simpler/clearer, etc.).
+The explanation will be useful feedback for you as a writer.

-As a third step, you can ask it to explain its decisions.
-The chatbot will then explain why it is easier to understand the sentence structure, word choices, etc., that it has made.
+- In a third step, you can ask it to justify its choices.
+The chatbot will then explain why the sentence structure, word choice, etc., it has chosen is easier to understand.

-Finally, it is up to you to evaluate whether the ’new’ langauge is anything you would like to use, and whether you recognize your own voice in it, or if you would rather keep the original text.
+- Ultimately, you must decide whether the ‘new’ language is something you want to use, and if you recognize your own voice in it, or if you prefer to keep the original text.

-If you use ChatGPT or another language model to produce complete text to be handed in for evaluation, exam, and such, it can be considered cheating.
-It is important that you check the guideleines in your subject discipline and at your institution.
+If you use ChatGPT or similar language models to produce finished text for submission, exams, etc., this could be considered cheating.
+It is important that you check the guidelines for your subject and educational institution.

 Sources